Portuguese conquest of Hormuz: Battle

-As negotiations broke down by about 9 a.m. of the following day, Albuquerque's flagship Cirne opened fire, and the rest of the fleet followed suit.
 Volleys were exchanged between the Hormuzi fleet and the Portuguese, with a clear advantage to the latter, and large clouds of smoke formed around the ships, greatly impairing visibility.

-From the beaches, the inhabitants of Hormuz, the king included, observed the battle attentively; some were killed by stray cannonballs, and scattered.
+The battle caused panic among the civilians within the city, while some observed from the beaches.
+Some were killed by stray cannonballs, and scattered.

 The Hormuzi light-oar ships, carrying a great number of mercenary Persian bowmen, maneuvered to attack the Portuguese fleet en masse.
 At this point, the Portuguese experienced some difficulties due to their lack of personnel, but the compact group of shallow enemy vessels made for an ideal target for Portuguese gunners: about a dozen were sunk and many more disabled, thus obstructing the path of the ones following.

+A Portuguese azulejos tile panel depicting the battle at Hormuz.

-As confusion and discoordination set in amongst the Hormuzis, the Portuguese passed on the offensive: Albuquerque had his ship grapple the great carrack of Gujarat, which was boarded and rendered submissive after a stiff fight.
-One after the other, the Portuguese captured or burned most ships afloat.
-Finally, the Portuguese made a landing by the shipyards and began setting fire to the outskirts of Hormuz; fearing a bloody assault by the Portuguese, the vizier Cogeatar raised a white flag over the royal palace announcing the surrender.
+As confusion set in amongst the Hormuzis, the Portuguese passed on the offensive: Albuquerque had his ship grapple the great carrack of Gujarat, which was boarded by 20 men and captured after a stiff fight.
+Most ships were captured or burned.
+Albuquerque staged a landing by the shipyards and began setting fire to the outskirts of Hormuz.
+Yet he did not wish to assault such a large city with so few men, and had them reembark.
+The vizier, Cogeatar, feared a Portuguese assault, so he raised a white flag over the royal palace.
+A Tunisian envoy was dispatched to the Portuguese flagship requesting peace, and Albuquerque promptly accepted the capitulation.